abrarShariar/nginx-home/grav/README.md

 }
 ```

-NOTICE here - I want to serve from `/var/www/cova-blog/`, so there are a few changes I did:
+N* OTICE here - I want to serve from `/var/www/cova-blog/`, so there are a few changes I did:

 * The root is given as the root directory where nginx should serve:
 ```